Code-Institute-Submissions/sarahob96-re-nu_DecResub/README.md

   - Macbook Pro 13"
   - Google developer tools - All screen sizes from 375 px and up.

+<h3> Bugs </h3>

+- Currently there are a few minor 'line to long' python errors.
+These have been left where code was affected when the text was moved to the next line.

 <h3> Search Engine Optimisation (SE0) </h3>
  - Search engine optimization (SEO) is the practice of orienting your website to rank higher on a search engine results page so that your site gains more traffic.
 The aim is appear on the first page of Google results for search terms to reach a larger target audience.